nrwl/nx-examples/README.md

 ```
 ng generate lib slides --routing --lazy --parentModule=apps/school/src/app/app.module.ts
 ```
-We just created a new library with module and added as a route to main school application.
+We just created a new library with a module and added it as a route to the main school application.
 ```
  RouterModule.forRoot(
       [